riya-17/FaceRecognition/README.md

 <br><br>

+**encode-faces.py :**

+It is used to create 128-d face embeddings of the imput image as well as custom dataset.
+These embeddings are used to compare input image(embeddings) with the dataset(embeddings), the one with the highest votes is preferred.

 I got a big help from [pyimagesearch](https://www.pyimagesearch.com/pyimagesearch-gurus/).
 It cleared most of my concepts with very Ease and practical examples.<br><br>